emma219/project-3-dsci445/README.md

 Group3_Project.Rmd is our RMarkdown file with all of our code

+Group3_Project.pdf is our final paper pdf

 Slides.Rmd is our RMarkdown file for our presentation

+Slides.pdf is our final slides presentation pdf

 In Group3_Project.Rmd the first chunk contains all libraries needed for the code to execute. set.seed(445) was then used for reproducibility